TACC-Cloud/agave-docs/docs/agave/guides/files/files-permissions.rst

 File permissions
 ================

-Agave has a fine-grained permission model supporting use cases from creating and exposing readonly storage systems to sharing individual files and folders with one or more users.
+Tapis (Agave) has a fine-grained permission model supporting use cases from creating and exposing readonly storage systems to sharing individual files and folders with one or more users.
 The permissions available for files items are listed in the following table.
 Please note that a user must have WRITE permissions to grant or revoke permissions on a file item.

 .. list-table::
    :header-rows: 1